 TMA created the Medical Student Section (MSS) in the late 1970s to gain a student perspective among members and provide future physicians with a voice in TMA policy.
-This organized membership section helps focus attention on issues unique to Texas' students and provides a forum for students to communicate with each other.
+It helps focus attention on issues unique to Texas' students and provides a forum for students to communicate with each other.

 Now over 4,800 members strong, the TMA-MSS section helps shape the future of medicine as members participate in the TMA and American Medical Association policy-making process and serve in slotted seats on boards, councils, and committees.
-In addition to the 63 slotted positions, the MSS also has a voting representative on the TMA Board of Trustees.
+Students also have a voting representative on the TMA Board of Trustees.
 TMA student members also are actively involved in their local county medical societies.

 Register today to attend TexMed 2017 which will be held in Houston, May 5-6.
 Check out the advance program for information on social events, our general sessions and more.
 Registration is free for students.